JaishyamRB/Deep-Reinforcement-Learning-Nano-Degree-Project-2-Reacher/Report.md

 The `learn` method implements updates to the models and has the following flow:

 1. A batch of experiences is sampled from the replay buffer.
-2. Update online critic model
+2. Update local critic model
     1. Predict actions for the next states with the target actor model
     2. Compute Q-values for the next states and actions with the target critic model
     3. Compute target Q-values for the current states and actions using the Bellman equation
-    4. Compute Q values for the current states and actions with the online critic model
+    4. Compute Q values for the current states and actions with the local critic model
     5. Use the target and local Q-values to compute the loss
     6. Minimize the loss for the local critic model
 3. Update online actor model